 SIMBA Sustainable Innovation of Microbiome Applications in the Food System

-SIMBA is an Innovation Action project, funded under the EU’s Horizon 2020 Funding Programme (grant number 818431), which provides a holistic and innovative approach to the development of microbial solutions to increase food and nutrition security.
-SIMBA focuses on the identification of viable land and aquatic microbiomes that can assist in the sustainability of European agri- and aquaculture.
+SIMBA was an Innovation Action project, funded under the EU’s Horizon 2020 Funding Programme (grant number 818431), which provided a holistic and innovative approach to the development of microbial solutions to increase food and nutrition security.
+SIMBA focused on the identification of viable land and aquatic microbiomes that can assist in the sustainability of European agri- and aquaculture.

 The threat of food insecurity is a critical global challenge, compounded by climate change and population growth.
 Forward-thinking solutions are needed to meet this challenge.
 One potential area for exploration is microbiomes: communities of microbes (bacteria, viruses, fungi, etc.) in a certain environment.
 Microbiomes are known to regulate the productivity and health of major food sources across land and sea.
 Therefore, they can play a positive role in food production, and food and nutrition security, ultimately influencing human health.
 However, we lack a deep understanding of the microbiomes associated with our food systems.

-Focusing on crop production and aquaculture, the SIMBA project intends to:
+Focusing on crop production and aquaculture, the SIMBA project intended to:

 • Get a better understanding of microbiome structures and functions, related to land and sea, and food chains.